ANALYSIS-Where are Russia's top generals? Rumours swirl after mercenary mutiny

 A New York Times report, based on a U.S. intelligence briefing, said on Tuesday he had advance knowledge of the mutiny and that Russian authorities were checking if he was complicit.

-The Kremlin on Wednesday played down the report, saying that there was and would be a lot of speculation and gossip.
+The Kremlin on Wednesday played down the report, saying that there would be a lot of speculation and gossip.

+U.S. officials told Reuters on Wednesday that Surovikin had been in support of Prigozhin, but that Western intelligence did not know with certainty if he had helped the rebellion in any way.

-The Russian-language version of the Moscow Times and a military blogger reported Surovikin's arrest, while some other military correspondents who command large followings in Russia said he and other senior officers were being questioned about their possible role in the mutiny.
+The Russian-language version of the Moscow Times and one military blogger reported Surovikin's arrest, while some other military correspondents who command large followings in Russia said he and other senior officers were being questioned by the FSB security service to verify their loyalty.

 Rybar, an influential channel on the Telegram messaging application run by a former Russian defence ministry press officer, said a purge was underway.